thedarkcolour/KotlinForForge/README.md

 buildscript {
     // ...
     dependencies {
-        // Check the mod file for the Kotlin version classpath "org.jetbrains.kotlin:kotlin-gradle-plugin:1.3.61"
+        // Make sure to use the correct version classpath "org.jetbrains.kotlin:kotlin-gradle-plugin:1.3.61"
     }
 }